lolney/tile-generator/packages/app-engine/README.md

 process.
 This step happens automatically when deploying to App Engine, but must be performed manually when developing locally.

+This can be run as a separate server, but is now included in @tile-generator/server.

 ## Setup

 Install dependencies: